 Restrictions: Your child should not receive the Fluzone if he or she is allergic; if they have a moderate to severe febrile illness; or have a history of Guillain-Barre Syndrome.

 Cost: The cost for Fluzone is $50 for children less than 3 years old and $55 for children over 3 years.
 Most insurance companies cover this vaccine.
 Please check with your insurance company prior to scheduling the flu shot.

 The flu vaccine season is a very busy and somewhat stressful time for us.
 We are trying to vaccinate as many children as possible to keep everyone safe while balancing our supply and trying to be fair to all of our patients.
 For this reason, we offer our vaccine on a first come first serve basis.
 Also, we do not “save” second doses because it is better to have as many children vaccinated as possible.
 To maintain the most current information with regards to our supply of vaccine, we are asking that you schedule your appointment for Fluzone.
-We will be updating this website on a regular basis so that parents can have the most up to date information with regards to supply and dates offered.

-We have provided copies of our consent forms on our home page for you to download and bring to your appointment.
 If you have questions you may call us prior to your appointment or we can answer your questions when you come in for the visit.
 We have also provided the CDC vaccine information sheets for your convenience.
 These sheets will answer the most common questions.

 CDC Vaccine Information Sheets: